 You can now configure additional Salesforce fields by selecting from a list of fields that you're using in Salesforce and applying a constant value to associate with each field (i.e. True, False, TRUE, FALSE, 1, 0):

 For each new field value that you create, you can opt to overwrite an existing value in Salesforce, as we discussed above in Step 2.1.

 2. Salesforce fields can also be mapped onto metadata generated by supporter actions using our custom tokens.
 Again, this can be done under the Edit Salesforce API page.
 Under Salesforce Field, select from a list of fields that you're using in Salesforce and add an associated token from the browse available tokens link accessible at the top of the Constant Field Value dropdown on this page:

 You may need to use these tokens if you're running an address-based targeting campaign.

 Syncing Address field data to Salesforce

-Step 1: Mapping addresses works differently, so start by opening Advanced > CRM Integrations, and ensuring that the address component is not mapped to the address field in your CRM.
+1. Start by opening Advanced > CRM Integrations, and ensure that the Address component is not mapped to a field in Salesforce.